NO EGO NO STRESS

 Depression is common because people want everything their way or no way -- and this is the way to depression!
 Medication is not the way out of depression; the only way out is letting go of "my way or no way."

 Stress comes from the ego-self, which demands attachments in life to define and sustain the ego.
 All stressors in life contribute to imbalance and disharmony.
-So, with humility, let go of all attachments to live a stress-free life.
+So, with humility, let go of all attachments to live a no-stress life.

 Living in Understanding